 I was inspired by this whitewashed wood bowl from McGee & Co and almost bought it before I remembered I already had a wood bowl.
 My bowl was a little too yellow for my liking, so whitewashing it seemed like an easy way to bring it back to life.
 This is a simple tutorial that can be used to whitewash almost anything with just a few supplies around the house.

 - paper towel

 - mix white paint and water – I used lots of water and very little paint.
 Probably 90% water and 10% paint and just mixed them on a paper plate.
 You do not need much at all, it goes a long way.

-- use the paint brush to start brushing on the mixture, and if you get too much in one spot, use a paper towel to wipe it off
+- use the paintbrush to start brushing on the mixture, and if you get too much in one spot, use a paper towel to wipe it off

-I started with inside first and made my way around the bowl.
+I started inside first and made my way around the bowl.
 It was a quick project that only took about 10 minutes, but made such a difference.
-I used what I had already, gave it a new life, and now it looks perfect in our dining room for Fall.
+I used what I had already, gave it a new life, and now it looks perfect in our dining room for fall.
 I bought the bowl years ago from Marshall’s, but I continue to see bowls like this at Home Goods every year.

 A few weeks ago I shared a design board for a modern traditional dining room that I had created.
-I originally created the design becaues I LOVE these dining chairs.
+I originally created the design because I LOVE these dining chairs.
 But, I ended up loving the design so much, that I wanted to update our dining room too.
 Luckily, I was able to snag one of the dining chairs during a sale and I’m waiting on another sale for the second chair.
-I’m glad I only purchased one at first, beacuse there is no way six of these chairs will fit comfortably around our table.
+I’m glad I only purchased one at first because there is no way six of these chairs will fit comfortably around our table.
 I also ordered a bench that matches our table and can’t wait to see it all come together!